Where is Mount Everest

 How High is Mount Everest

 This article is not just about “Where is Mount Everest?”
-Here we try to provide you all the information and facts about Mount Everest.
+Here we try to provide you with all the information and facts about Mount Everest.
 Mount Everest, is the earth’s tallest mountain peak.
 It is famous as the world’s highest mountain because of its highest elevation above sea level.
 There are previous records regarding the height of the Mountain peak.
 The elevation of Everest in 1955 was 8848m, both countries Nepal and China were okay with it.
 Later China re-confirm this height in 1975.

-As there was the rapid evolution of technology from the 18th century to the 21st century.
+As there was a rapid evolution of technology from the 18th century to the 21st century.
 There were abundant tools and techniques to measure the exact height of Everest.
 The team measures the height of mount Everest taking sea level as the base.
 However, the new official height of Everest was announced very recently.
 The new announcement puts an end to the decade-long debate on the height of Mount Everest.

 As per the joint measurements efforts by Nepal and China the new height of Everest is 8848.86m.
 The height increased by 0.86m than the previous one.
 Kathmandu and Beijing, the capital of Nepal and China then announce the height of Mount Everest at the same time.
 Since 2011, Nepal was working on the measurements of Everest.
 There were several surveys in the last 170 years but it was the very 1st time that Nepal measured its peak.